Relintai/pandemonium_engine_docs/usage/export/exporting_for_dedicated_servers.md

         pass
 ```

-If your client and server are separate Godot projects, your server should most
+If your client and server are separate Pandemonium projects, your server should most
 likely be configured in a way where running the main scene starts a server
 automatically.